Some of these things are well-known if you’ve listened to my podcasts for any length of time.

 Since about 2008 I’ve had a document in DropBox (shared with my wife) entitled, “When I Die.”
 As you might imagine, it’s about what I want when I die.
 The first version was about 3 pages long.
 It’s currently a single page.
 The longer I live, the shorter it gets.
 My goal is for folks to learn about my death after I’m gone!

-My inner circle is smaller than it’s ever been because most of the old men in my life died.
+My inner circle is smaller than it’s ever been because the old men in my life died.
 I prefer fewer, but deeper relationships.
 I hate crowds.
 My wife and my son are my closest confidants.
 They’re without peer for me.
 I don’t rely on anybody else nearly as much because they are safe, and honest with me.
 They want my best outcome.
+With age comes a tightening of the circle and I’m good with it.

 There are 9 people who are the most important to me.
 They’re members of my immediate family, including 5 grandchildren.